snopan/ttk-card-generator/docs/wording.md

 * When numbering cards we will use "a" for singular and literal numbers for multiple, eg. a hand card, 5 hand cards

 ## Condition based
-When we want to describe something happens because certain condition(s) the text must start with "Whenver"
+When we want to describe something happens because certain condition(s) the text must start with "Whenver".
+Those conditions include
+* Whenever you are on the brink of death
+* Whenever you have no armor equipped
+* Whenever you have no hand cards

+## Other Players
+The wording for doing something to other players or other players doing something to you are
+* Whenever you X on/to another player
+* Whenever another player X on/to you

 ## Health and Health Limit
 * Regain X health